samuel-wahinya/samuel-wahinya/README.md

 # Samuel Wahinya

-I'm a Data Warehouse Engineer, SQL Data Analyst, Tableau dashboard developer, and a Notion Productivity Enthusiast.
+I'm a **Data Warehouse Engineer**, **SQL Data Analyst**, **Tableau dashboard developer**, and a **Notion Productivity Enthusiast**.
 I specialize in transforming raw data into actionable insights, building engaging visualizations, and creating systems that enhance efficiency and productivity.

 ## 🚀 What I Do

-- 📊 **Data & Analytics:** SQL expert, building dashboards in Tableau, and making data-driven decisions.
-- 🎨 **Data Visualization:** Turning complex datasets into interactive and insightful dashboards.
-- 📚 **Notion Productivity:** Designing custom workflows, automations, and templates for life and work organization.
-- 🔄 **Process Optimization:** Automating repetitive tasks to enhance efficiency and save time.
+### 🏗️ Data Engineering
+- Design and implement scalable data pipelines using SQL Server and Medallion Architecture (Bronze → Silver → Gold).
+- Build reliable data warehouses to support fast and accurate reporting.
+- Automate data workflows to minimize manual effort and enhance data freshness.

+### 📊 Data Analysis
+- Perform in-depth analysis using advanced SQL techniques to uncover trends, patterns, and insights.
+- Develop data models and KPIs to support business decision-making.
+- Create audit-ready datasets with robust data quality checks and validation logic.

+### 🎨 Data Visualization
+- Build interactive dashboards in **Tableau** to translate complex data into clear, actionable stories.
+- Design visual solutions for executives and operational teams with dynamic filters and KPIs.
+- Simplify reporting using intuitive and user-friendly interfaces.

 ## 🛠 Languages & Tools